Get offer plus promotions and updates. Review our privacy policy.

 Set up a geofence tied to your smartphone, and smart devices can operate based on your location.

-set up a geofence
+How to set up a geofence

 The Hub that controls Frontpoint smart security products and third-party devices can be controlled with an app that you can download to your smartphone or tablet.
 There is also an online Customer Portal with all of the same functionality.